What kind of Special Educational Needs and Disabilities (SEND) are provided for?

 The progress and attainment of all pupils is reviewed every term by the Headteacher in conjunction with the class teacher and learning assistant.
 If a child fails to make adequate progress or is observed to be unable to access the regular curriculum after making reasonable adaptations, extra support or provision is put in place.
 There are three different levels of support.

-Stage 1 is quality inclusive teaching which takes into account the learning needs of all the pupils in the classroom.
+Wave 1 is quality inclusive teaching which takes into account the learning needs of all the pupils in the classroom.
 It includes providing differentiated work and creating an inclusive learning environment.
 (Children requiring this stage of support will not be classified as SEND support)

-Stage 2 is specific, additional and time-limited interventions provided for some pupils who need help to accelerate their progress to enable them to work at or above age-related expectations.
+Wave 2 is specific, additional and time-limited interventions provided for some pupils who need help to accelerate their progress to enable them to work at or above age-related expectations.
 They are often targeted at a group of pupils with similar needs.

-Stage 3 is targeted provision for a minority of children where it is necessary to provide highly tailored interventions to accelerate progress or enable children to achieve their potential.
+Wave 3 is targeted provision for a minority of children where it is necessary to provide highly tailored interventions to accelerate progress or enable children to achieve their potential.

 The SEND Code of Practice (Sept 2014) explains that once a potential SEND is identified, four types of action are needed to put effective support in place.
 These actions form part of a cycle through which earlier decisions and actions are revisited, refined and revised with the growing understanding of the pupil’s needs and of what supports the pupil in making good progress.